strubelab/alphafold/.github/README.md

     pip install -e .
     ```

 6. Done!
 The alphafold wrapper should be installed now.
-Check that you can access the `alphafold_wrapper` command by running **`alphafold_wrapper --help`**
+Check that you can use the `alphafold_wrapper` command by running **`alphafold_wrapper --help`**

     ```
-    alphafold_wrapper --help

-    usage: alphafold_wrapper [-h] [--input INPUT [INPUT ...]] --destination DESTINATION [--gpus GPUS] [--time TIME] [--mem MEM] [--recycles RECYCLES] [--cpus CPUS] [--no_relax] [--use_precomputed_msas] [--mail MAIL]
+    usage: alphafold_wrapper [-h] [--input INPUT [INPUT ...]] --destination DESTINATION [--gpus GPUS] [--time TIME] [--mem MEM] [--recycles RECYCLES] [--cpus CPUS]
-                            [--multimer_predictions_per_model MULTIMER_PREDICTIONS_PER_MODEL]
+                         [--models_to_relax {all,best,none}] [--use_precomputed_msas] [--mail MAIL] [--multimer_predictions_per_model MULTIMER_PREDICTIONS_PER_MODEL]
+                         [--gpu_type {v100,a100}]

     Takes one or more FASTA files with amino acid sequences (one for each model), and submits a job array to ibex to run AlphaFold on each file.

     options:
       -h, --help            show this help message and exit --input INPUT [INPUT ...]
                             Fasta file(s) with the sequence(s) to model.
 Provide one fasta file for each model that you want to produce.
       --destination DESTINATION
                             Path for saving the resulting AlphaFold models.
 It will create one subdirectory for each model.
 Also will contain the sequence files as they were submitted to ibex, the script that was submitted and the ibex stdout files.
       --gpus GPUS           Number of GPUs to request to ibex.
-It is likely that AlphaFold only ever uses 1. (default=1)
-      --time TIME           Time in minutes to give to each job. (default="auto") --mem MEM             Memory in GB to allocate to each job. (default="auto") --recycles RECYCLES   Number of times to recycle the output through the network.
+It is likely that AlphaFold only ever uses 1. (default=1) --time TIME           Time in minutes to give to each job. (default="auto") --mem MEM             Memory in GB to allocate to each job. (default="auto") --recycles RECYCLES   Only for monomeric models.
+Set the number of times to recycle the output through the network.
 More recycles might help to mildly improve the quality of the models in some cases.
 Default is 3, max recommended is 10.
+Multimeric models run up to 20 recycles, but will stop if the difference in pairwise distances is less than 0.5.
       --cpus CPUS           Number of CPUs to request.
 The MSA programs are set to use 8, which is the default here.
-      --no_relax            Set this flag if you don't want to run relaxation on the models.
+      --models_to_relax {all,best,none}
+                            The models to run the final relaxation step on.
+If `all`, all models are relaxed, which may be time consuming.
+If `best`, only the most confident model is relaxed.
+If `none`, relaxation is not run.
+Defaults to `best`.
       --use_precomputed_msas
                             Set this flag if you want to reuse the MSA outputs from a previous run, for example if there was an error after the MSA step and you want to start the same run again, or if you want to make the same model but with a different number of recycles.
 Make sure to copy the old results to a new directory if you don't want to overwrite them.
       --mail MAIL           Email to send notifications about the job progess in ibex.
       --multimer_predictions_per_model MULTIMER_PREDICTIONS_PER_MODEL
-                            Number of multimeric predictions to make per each of the 5 ML models that AlphaFold runs.
-The total number of structures predicted will be 5 times this number (e.g. `--multimer_predictions_per_model 5` will give 25 structures in total).
+                            Number of multimeric predictions to make for each of the 5 ML models that AlphaFold runs.
+The total number of structures (pdb files) predicted will be 5 times this number (e.g. `--multimer_predictions_per_model 5` will give 25 structures in total).
 Defaults to 1.
+NOTE: if you indicate more than 1, you might have to increase the time to be requested with the --time argument as well.
+      --gpu_type {v100,a100}
+                            Whether to use V100 or A100 GPU.
+If you don't know what this is, leave the default.
+(Default=v100)
     ```

 # Usage